appcypher/wasmo-old/README.md

     ```

     ```bash
-    bash wasmtorch.sh install "path/to/llvm"
+    bash lite.sh install "path/to/llvm"
     ```

     This command does the following:
     - builds the `wasmlite` project.
-    - installs necessary commands like `wasmlite`, and `wasmtorch`.
+    - installs necessary commands like `wasmlite`, and `lite`.

-- After a successful install you should be able to use the `wasmtorch.sh` script via the `wasmtorch` command.
+- After a successful install you should be able to use the `lite.sh` script via the `lite` command.

     ```bash
-    wasmtorch --help
+    lite --help
     ```

 - You can also use `wasmlite` command now.